GoliczGenomeLab/haploRILs/README.md

 |number of founders		|Which line is the last founder in the PED file.
 The founders must go first in PED	|

 ## Output
-One `.hbk` files is generated in every haploRILs run named:
+One `.hbk` file containing founder haploblock information is generated in every haploRILs run named:
 ```{r Output}
 {filepath}_{nSnp}_{step}_{K}.hbk
 ```